neurobagel/documentation/docs/nipoppy/workflow/dicom_org.md

 !!! note

-    **IMPORTANT**: the participant-level directory names should match `participant_id`s in the `mr_proc_manifest.csv`.
+    **IMPORTANT**: the participant-level directory names should match `participant_id`s in the `manifest.csv`.
 It is recommended to use `participant_id` naming format to exclude any non-alphanumeric chacaters (e.g. "-" or "_").
 If your participant_id does contain these characters, it is still recommended to remove them from the participant-level DICOM directory names (e.g., QPN_001 --> QPN001).

 !!! note